cmjt/stelfi/cran-comments.md

 This is a resubmission.
 In this version I have:

-* Corrected the Date field in the DESCRIPTION.
-* Removed use of the previously undefined global functions density & dexp, which were called internally within ggplot2 plotting code.
+* Added a stelfi-package \alias, as requested by email from Kurt Hornik.
+* Removed all dependency in the non-CRAN package INLA; instead functions from the new CRAN package fmesher are called.
+* Added an additional model fitting function for a multivariate Hawkes process, as well as associated testthat tests.

 ## Test environments

-* ubuntu-latest (release & devel & oldrel-1)
+* ubuntu-latest (release & devel)
 * local ubuntu 18.04 & 20.04
 * windows-latest (release)
 * macos-latest (release)